 Traffic Modifications and Commercial Vehicle Restrictions in the Downtown Area for July 4th Festivities

-The restrictions will be in effect on Monday, July 4, 2022 starting at 12:00 p.m. and will remain in effect until 11:59 p.m. that evening.
+The restrictions will be in effect on Tuesday, July 4, 2023 starting at 12:00 p.m. and will remain in effect until 11:59 p.m. that evening.
 During this time, commercial vehicles will NOT be permitted in the downtown and Inner Harbor portions of Baltimore City, except for local deliveries.
 Please note that tanker trailers will NOT be permitted downtown during this time, including those for local deliveries.
-This commercial vehicle restriction excludes cabs, buses and other mass transportation vehicles.
+These commercial vehicle restrictions exclude cabs, buses and other mass transportation vehicles.

 Commercial Vehicle Restrictions will be implemented in the following areas:

 - Fayette Street from Martin Luther King, Jr. Boulevard to President Street.
 Commercial vehicles will not be allowed to travel on or south of Fayette Street.

 - President Street from Aliceanna to Fayette Streets.
 Commercial vehicles will not be allowed to travel on or west of President Street.

 - Light Street from Pratt Street to Key Highway.

 - Key Highway from Light to McComas Streets.

 - Hanover Street from McComas to Montgomery Streets.
 Commercial vehicles will not be allowed north of McComas Street, including Hanover Street.

 - Pratt, Lombard and Baltimore Streets from Martin Luther King, Jr. Boulevard to President Street.